Simple and Efficient Heterogeneous Graph Neural Network: Methodology

-where $W_Q,W_K,W_V,\beta$ are trainable parameters shared for all metapaths.
+where $W_Q,W_K,W_V,\beta$ are trainable parameters shared across all metapaths.

 The final embedding vector of each node is the concatenation of all those output vectors.
-For downstream tasks like the node classification, another MLP is used to generate prediction results,
+For downstream tasks like the node classification, another MLP is used to generate prediction results, which can be expressed as